fortunejs/fortune/doc/GETTING_STARTED.md

 $ npm install fortune
 ```

-Then create an empty `index.js` file next to the `node_modules` folder, and start by importing Fortune and creating an instance:
+Then create an empty `index.js` file adjacent to the `node_modules` folder, and start by importing Fortune and creating an instance:

 ```js
 const fortune = require('fortune')
 const store = fortune()
 ```

+The `fortune` function returns a new instance of Fortune, and accepts a configuration object as an argument.
 We don't need to pass any arguments to the constructor for now, the defaults should work.

+## Application System

+Fortune is not a web framework, it does not even require a server.
+Rather it provides a set of inter-operable classes that cover common application use cases: data access (`Adapter`), business logic (`transform`), and presentation (`Serializer`).
+These layers are re-usable in server and client contexts.

-## Entity-relationship Modelling
+## Entity-Relationship Modelling

 The instance must have record types to be useful.
 Let's start with a basic example: